ARTIST TEACHER WRITER

 Contact Christine directly for any information, price or to purchase an artwork.

 WHERE TO SEE CHRISTINE'S ARTWORK

-During the 2020 social distancing lockdown, many galleries, including Christine’s studio/gallery have limited opening times.
+During the ongoing Covid situation, many galleries, including Christine’s studio/gallery have limited opening times.
 Please contact by phone or email to check

 Studio Visit Christine’s studio/gallery in Lismore, open by appointment.
 Contact us to book a visit.

 Stanthorpe Regional Gallery Qld.
 August 5- September 19 2021